nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

     If you have a module that you would like to contribute back to the commmunity, reach out on the nf-core slack or open a pull request to the modules repository.

-Start by using the nf-core tooling to create a kceleton local module.
+Start by using the nf-core tooling to create a sceleton local module.
 It will prompt you to type in the tool name `fastqe`, for the remaining fields press `enter` to accept the default:

 ```console
 nf-core modules create